ozyurtf/cpu-scheduler/README.md

 ```

 at every instant, one of the assigned resources (i or j) will have the highest number.
 The process that is holding that resource will never ask for another resource that was already assigned.
 It will either be completed (if it doesn't require any other source) or request even higher numbered resources (and all of them will be available).
 This way, circular wait condition won't occur and as a result we won't see deadlock.

-# Conclusion

-In summary, deadlocks can occur in hardware resources or software resources.

-And the operating system needs to
-- try to avoid the as much as possible before they happen,
-- detect these deadblocks when they happen,
-- take actions and deal with them when they are detected.